Owez/yark/README.md

 This will pop up an offline website in your browser letting you access all videos 🚀

 <p><img src="examples/channels.png" alt="Demonstration" title="Demonstration" width="600" /></p>

+## Details

+Here are some things to keep in mind when using yark; the good and the bad:

+- Don't create a new archive again if you just want to update it, yark accumulates all new metadata for you via timestamps
+- Feel free to suggest new features via the issues tab on this repository
+- Scheduling isn't a feature yet, please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar
+- Scheduling once a day is recommended because getting metadata takes ages!